malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 Notes:

-   Annealer encodings of single gates are known
+   If possible, it would probably be much more efficient to algorithmically determine a lump adiabatic encoding of a circuit from its component single gate encodings than to determine a lump adiabatic from a tuthtable as described above.

-   There is probably a way to efficiently and algorithmically determine a lump adiabatic encoding of a circuit from its component single gate encodings.
+   	Consider an XOR and a NOT encoding (assuminf full connectivity)

-   	XNOR example (assuming full connectivity of annealer qubits):
+	and try to compose a XNOR encoding from these

        		     XOR gate encoding                         NOT gate encoding
                     -------------------                       -------------------